 These securities do not entitle the holders to participate in any share issue of the Company or any other body corporate.
-During the year ended 30 June 2022, no Ordinary Shares were issued as a result of the exercise of Incentive Options or OIA Options.
-Subsequent to the end of the financial year and up and until the date of this report, no Ordinary shares have been issued as a result of the exercise of Incentive Options or OIA Options.
-During the year ended 30 June 2022, 186,814,815 Ordinary Shares were issued following the automatic conversion of the Convertible Note.
+During the year ended 30 June 2024, no Ordinary Shares were issued as a result of the exercise of Options.
+Subsequent to the end of the financial year and up and until the date of this report, no Ordinary shares have been issued as a result of the exercise of Options.